thmsn123/real-estate-project/README.md

 Single page application for listing real estate properties for sale - apartments, houses, villas, properties and etc.

 ## Design
-Used bootstrap and vuetify.
+Mainly used material design libraries - bootstrap and vuetify.

 ## Pages
 ### Home
 Introductory page to customers.

 ### News
-renders a list of news about the region.
+Renders a list of news about the region.

 ### Rentals
 Renders a list of rentals and a filter for the type of the property, price ranges and the location .On clicking the advertisement opens a card, which contains information about the price, property type, location, construction year, description and a gallery slider.